-If the Card Has More than 24-Hour Limit
+If the Card has More than a 24-Hour Limit

 In this case, you can spend the other day in Baixa.
 You’ll find important places to visit with your Lisboa Tourist Card.
 (The Lisboa Story Centre, Rua Augusta Arch, the National Museum of Contemporary Art, and the Santa Justa Elevator, etc.).They are not limited to only these places though.
 When you arrive in Baixa, you can find some other must-visit museums.

-If you have more time to travel, you can visit The Royal Palace of Mafra, Monastery of Batalha on the third day.
+If you have more time to travel, you can visit The Royal Palace of Mafra and the Monastery of Batalha on the third day.

-Besides the ones above, other free-entry attractions with Lisboa Card are:
+Besides the ones above, other free-entry attractions and the Lisboa card museum list:

 - MAAT (Museum of Art, Architecture, and Technology)

 - National Pantheon

 - Anastácio Gonçalves Museum

 - 25 de Abril Bridge Museum and Observation Deck

 Places to Visit with Discounts with Lisbon Pass